Check out this review of my visit to Duncansby Stacks, a stunning walk located just a few miles from John O’Groats.

 There is a particular section where the path is close to the cliff edge and the birds fly very close overhead as they ride the winds coming off the cliff face.
 This is a particularly spectacular spot.

 There are no toilets at Duncansby Head.
-The nearest are at John O’Groats.
+The nearest is at John O’Groats.

 There is parking for coaches and cars at Duncansby Head.